rebeccawilliams/oldrebeccawilliamssite/content/pages/blog/post-1.md

 ---
-title: Sunlight Foundation Archive Posts
+title: Sunlight Foundation Archival Posts
 subtitle: >-
   Archival posts from 2013-2014 at the Sunlight Foundation related to open data policies and practices.